SalmanFahmi-IT/offers-website/README.md

 ![github.jpg](https://raw.githubusercontent.com/SalmanFahmi-IT/offers-website/master/screenshot.PNG)

-I built this [mini website](https://offers-sf.netlify.com/) to dispay offers list and each user can apply for this offers.
+I built this [mini website](https://offers-sf.netlify.com/) to display offers list and each user can apply for this offers.
 You can also view user profile page & applied offers.

 - ReactJs/Hooks